CashScript/cashscript/website/docs/basics/cli.md

 The `cashc` command line interface is used to compile CashScript `.cash` files into `.json` artifact files.
 These artifacts can be imported and used by the JavaScript SDK or other libraries / applications that use CashScript.
 For more information on this artifact format refer to [Artifacts](/docs/language/artifacts).

 ## Installation
-You can use `npm` to install the `cashc` command line tool gloablly.
+You can use `npm` to install the `cashc` command line tool globally.

 ```bash
 npm install -g cashc